CompuTec/computec-docs/docs/processforce/user-guide/quality-control/vehicle-inpection/overview.md

 ![Vehicle Inspection](./media/overview/vehicle-inspection-2.webp)

-The Vehicle Inspection document is organized into three main sections:
+The Vehicle Inspection document consists of three main sections:

-1. **Header**: Goods Receipt PO to which this document is referring, Inspection series, number, and date.
+1. **Header**:  this section displays the Goods Receipt PO to which the inspection document is related, along with the inspection series, number, and date.
-2. **Truck Details**: Here, you can manually enter details such as the Truck License Plate, Trailer Number, and Container Number.
-These fields are open for manual entry, with no predefined values.
+2. **Truck Details**: This section allows you to manually enter truck-related information such as the Truck License Plate, Trailer Number, and Container Number.
+These fields are open for manual entry with no predefined values.

-### Visual Inspection

-This section allows you to document inspection results for various categories (e.g., Chemical Spills, Pest Inspection).
-Each category offers a pass/fail option, with predefined values ranging from 1 to 3, and space for additional remarks.
-For the Temperature category, you can also specify the temperature.
+3. **Visual Inspection**: This section allows you to record inspection results across several categories (e.g., Chemical Spills, Pest Inspection).
+For each category, you can mark the result as pass/fail, select predefined values (ranging from 1 to 3), and add remarks as necessary.
+In the Temperature category, the specific temperature can also be documented.

 Values in the drop-down list are predefined.
-Click [here](./vehicle-inspection-reason.md) to find out how to define it.

-The drop-down list for values is predefined, and the selection does not depend on the Pass/Fail checkbox.
-This feature enables flexibility, allowing minor defects to be recorded even if the inspection passes overall.
+Click [here](./vehicle-inspection-reason.md) to find out how to define these values.
+The drop-down list is independent of the Pass/Fail checkbox, allowing flexibility in documenting minor defects even if the overall inspection is passed.

-Once all required fields are completed, click OK to post the document.
-Please note that the Truck License Plate and Trailer Number are mandatory fields for posting.
+Once all necessary fields have been completed, simply click OK to post the document.
+Please note that the Truck License Plate and Trailer Number are mandatory for posting the document.

 ---
-By using this function, you can efficiently document the condition of incoming deliveries, ensuring that any issues are recorded, and that the Goods Receipt process is well-documented for future reference.
+By utilizing the Vehicle Inspection function, you can efficiently document the condition of incoming deliveries, ensuring that the Goods Receipt process is not only thorough but also well-documented for future reference.
+This feature enables users to capture important inspection details, which helps in maintaining a high standard of quality control and operational efficiency in the warehouse.